“I couldn’t stand not being myself anymore.”

 Image of Cyrielle Czyzewska

 Despite enjoying aspects of her old career, Cyrielle Czyzewska was ready for a fresh challenge.
 When a sideways shift to another workplace didn't bring her the fulfilment she'd hoped for, she pivoted to start her own business.
-Here's her story, including the lessons she learned along the way.
+Here's her story – and how it’s panning out two years on.

 What work were you doing previously?